emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

     EMMO makes a strong distinction between membership and parthood relations.
-In contrast to sets, items can only have parts that are themselves itmes.
+In contrast to sets, items can only have parts that are themselves items.
 This means for instance that parthood is only between substrates of the same dimensionality.
 Hence, the boundary of an item is not a part of the item since it has a lower dimensionality.